LaurenceA/infrastructure/README.md

 python -m venv venv
 source venv/bin/activate
 ```
+Then you can pip install as usual.
+Though I'd recommend writing a `requirements.txt` file and using `pip install -r requirements.txt`.
-However, these venvs can be huge installing stuff like PyTorch, so we can again end up running out of space in $HOME.
+However, these venvs can be huge in machine learning projects, so we can again end up running out of space in $HOME.
 So this .bashrc provides commands to make it easy to install venvs to work directory.
-Specifically:
+Specifically instead of the above, you can use:
 ```
 cd path_to_project/project_name
 venv_init
 venv_activate
 ```
-Using these commands, the venv is created at `$WORK/venvs/project_name`.
+Using these commands, a venv is created at `$WORK/venvs/project_name`.
 Note that the venv name is based on the directory name.
-So it does raise the risk of clashes if you have two projects in different places, but with the same directory name.
+So it does raise the risk of clashes if you have two projects in different places.
+Or it means that it won't find the venv if you move the project to a directory with a different name.

 Fourth, the .bashrc provides a default queue and hpc_project_code for the job submission scripts below.